 “He certainly is,” Dari agreed.
 “I’ve never heard him threaten us like that before.”

-“I was just saying what everyone else wished they could say,” Luca muttered as he slumped down in a beautifully carved wooden chair.
-It had likely been created by a woodworker here within the town.
-“He’s just trying to frighten us, but I’m not afraid.
+“I was just saying what everyone else wished they could say,” Luca muttered as the servant set aside the breastplate and began taking off his greaves “He’s just trying to frighten us, but I’m not afraid.
 He’s not going to do anything to us.”

 “I think he is, actually,” Minhee argued.
 “He’s never threatened to kill us before, and I think he meant it.”